Getting a lower than expected ATAR isn't the end of the world, so don't worry - there are always other pathways to your dream course or career.

 There is another opportunity for you to study the subjects you love at Sydney in another degree.
 Our Sydney Undergraduate Experience gives you the flexibility to study the same subjects across different courses, through our shared pool of majors and minors.
 You can mix and match over 90 subjects from different areas of interests.

 It is not the end of the world if you don’t get the marks you were hoping for.
 Your ATAR does not define you or who you will become.
-No matter which pathways you take towards your end goal, remember to work hard and make the most of it.
+No matter which pathway you take towards your end goal, remember to work hard and make the most of it.

 Remember you will always find ways to study what you love – your ATAR is just one of them.